 - “This Website is Not Secure” Warnings – don’t ignore SSL failure notifications.

 We’ll cover the basics of why these things happen here in Part 1.
-In Part 2 (coming soon) we’ll cover the practical troubleshooting side of things.
+In Part 2 we cover the practical troubleshooting side of things.

 Table of Contents